srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     You should see activity in the charts.

-1. On the left-side navigation menu, click **Storage Explorer (preview)**.
+1. On the left-side menu, click **Storage Explorer (preview)**.

-    We can use Storage Explorer for additional reassurance that all of your data is getting to the storage account.
+    You can use Storage Explorer for additional reassurance that all of your data is getting to the storage account.

     > **Note**:  The Storage Explorer is currently in preview mode, so its exact mode of operation may change.